offensive-packaging/documentation/stunnel4/index.md

                 accept = :::PORT

+        CAengine = ENGINE-SPECIFIC_CA_CERTIFICATE_IDENTIFIER
+            load a trusted CA certificate from an engine

+            The loaded CA certificates will be used with the verifyChain and verifyPeer options.

+            Multiple CAengine options are allowed in a single service section.

+            Currently supported engines: pkcs11, cng.

-        CApath = DIRECTORY
+        CApath = CA_DIRECTORY
-            Certificate Authority directory
+            load trusted CA certificates from a directory

-            This is the directory in which stunnel will look for certificates when using the verifyChain or verifyPeer options.
+            The loaded CA certificates will be used with the verifyChain and verifyPeer options.
 Note that the certificates in this directory should be named XXXXXXXX.0 where XXXXXXXX is the hash value of the DER encoded subject of the cert.

             The hash algorithm has been changed in OpenSSL 1.0.0.
-It is required to c_rehash the directory on upgrade from OpenSSL 0.x.x to OpenSSL 1.x.x.
+It is required to c_rehash the directory on upgrade from OpenSSL 0.x.x to OpenSSL 1.x.x or later.

             CApath path is relative to the chroot directory if specified.

         CAfile = CA_FILE
-            Certificate Authority file
+            load trusted CA certificates from a file

-            This file contains multiple CA certificates, to be used with the verifyChain and verifyPeer options.
+            The loaded CA certificates will be used with the verifyChain and verifyPeer options.

         cert = CERT_FILE
             certificate chain file name